Prodrug of deoxyguanosine nucleoside analogue

 | Use in Initial vs Subsequent Therapy|

-Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate abacavir + lamivudine or emtricitabine as an "alternative" dual-nucleoside backbone for initial treatment of HIV infection in individuals who have tested negative for HLA-B*5701.
+Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate the combination of abacavir + lamivudine + dolutegravir as a "preferred" regimen for initial treatment of HIV infection in individuals who have tested negative for HLA-B*5701.
+They also designate abacavir + lamivudine + darunavir (boosted by cobicistat or ritonavir) as an "alternative" regimen for antiretroviral-naive individuals who have tested negative for HLA-B*5701.

 Screening for HLA-B*5701 should be performed, if possible, before treatment with abacavir is initiated; see Potential Adverse Effects.